protontypes/open-sustainable-technology/README.md

 - [SkyGPT](https://github.com/yuhao-nie/SkyGPT) - A physics-constrained stochastic sky video prediction model for probabilistic short-term solar forecasting.

 ### Wind Energy

+> **What?** A method for generating electricity in which turbines convert the wind's kinetic energy into mechanical or electrical energy.

+> **How?** These tools help simulate and solve for the physics, energy output, and cost of wind turbines and farms, including maintenance, operations, and wildlife collision risk; analyze and forecast time series data; optimize turbine placement; and interface with SCADA datasets.

 - [DSWE](https://github.com/TAMU-AML/DSWE-Package) - An R implementation of various data science methods for wind energy (DSWE) applications, such as providing machine learning methods to accurately estimate the wind power curve.
 - [IEA-15-240-RWT](https://github.com/IEAWindTask37/IEA-15-240-RWT) - A 15 MW reference wind turbine repository developed in conjunction with IEA Wind.
 - [windpowerlib](https://github.com/wind-python/windpowerlib) - A library to model the output of wind turbines and farms.